MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 The first anchors were likely made out of stones that could be drilled for connecting the stone to a rope or line.
 In the early days before metalworking, high-temperature furnaces and mining came into widespread use; metal was difficult to work with and far too precious to be used as material for an anchor.

 As humankind progressed and technology allowed easy working of metals, the modern-day iron or steel anchor was developed.
-Today there are basically four types of anchor in use.
-These are the Navy, Plow, Danforth, and Mushroom style anchors.
+Today there are basically four types of anchors in use.
+These are the Navy, Plow, Danforth, and Mushroom-style anchors.

 The type of anchor we will be drawing today is a Navy-kedge-type anchor.